GenBench/GenBench.github.io/_pages/workshop.md

 Collaborative benchmarking tasks should be submitted on the [cbt submission page](https://github.com/GenBench/genbench_cbt), an accompanying paper should be submitted through OpenReview.
 Regular workshop papers are submitted through OpenReview.

 ~~Submission link: [https://openreview.net/group?id=GenBench.org/2023/Workshop](https://openreview.net/group?id=GenBench.org/2023/Workshop)~~ Submissions are now closed, except for ARR commitment submissions.
-Return to these instructions closer to the deadline (October 1st).
+Submit via [https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment](https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment) by October 1st.

 ## Dual submissions
 We allow dual submissions with both EMNLP and CoNLL, and we encourage relevant papers that were dual-submitted and accepted at EMNLP to redirect to a non-archival extended abstract submission.
 We furthermore welcome submissions of extended abstracts that describe work already presented at an earlier venue, both in the collaborative benchmarking and in the regular submission tracks.